Application for Arrears of Rent or Secured Debt (Mortgage) on a Principal Residence

 - less than $500.00.

-George has a line of credit with his financial institution secured by his principal residence.
-He has received a demand for the amount by which he has exceeded his credit for $30,000.
-His maximum is $29,350, but he only has $20,000 in his LIF.
-George can apply to withdraw $20,000.
+Robin has a line of credit with their financial institution secured by their principal residence.
+They have received a demand for the amount by which they have exceeded their credit for $32,000.
+Their maximum is $30,800, but they only have $20,000 in their LIF.
+Robin can apply to withdraw $20,000.

 Remember that the amount you apply for will be reduced by withholding tax and may be reduced further by an administrative fee.